-Budget authorization is concerned with legislative hearings, public hearings, and final enactment of the budget, which includes the authorization of funds, possible establishment of tax rates, and the adoption of necessary resolutions to effectuate the budget's plan.
-Presentation of the budget to the City Council provides the City Manager an opportunity to explain proposed municipal programs to the Council and to focus attention on problems, services and programs that require legislative action or support for implementation.
+Budget authorization is concerned with public hearings and final enactment of the budget, which includes the authorization of funds, possible increases of fees and user charges, and the adoption of necessary resolutions to effectuate the budget's plan.
+Presentation of the budget to the City Council provides the City Manager an opportunity to explain proposed municipal programs to the Council and to focus attention on problems, services and programs that require Council action or support for implementation.
 In reviewing the budget, the City Council has an opportunity to evaluate the adequacy of proposed operating programs, to establish the level of municipal services to be rendered, to determine basic organizational and personnel staffing patterns, and to review the efficiency of work methods.
 The needs of one service can be compared with needs of others, and the desirability of proposed services and programs can be weighed against the taxes or charges required to finance them.